Legitimate ground-truth-free metrics for deep uncertainty classification scoring: SHEDDING THEORETICAL LIGHT ON METRICS FOR UQ EVALUATION

 By substituting function $\textrm{mis}$ with function $\Delta$ in \eqref{eq:uq-auc}, a new metric called UQ-C-index\footnote{In general, the concordance index also takes into account censorship but in the current use case there is no such censorship.
 This terminology is meant to emphasize that the metric relies on continuous functions.} is obtained:

-Interestingly, this newly introduced metric is maximized by any member of the equivalence class of ground truth $\varphi$ as stated in the following theorem. \begin{theorem}[Maximizing UQ-C-index] Suppose $p_{\hat{\Pi}}=\hat{\boldsymbol\pi}\#p_X$ has no atom.
+Interestingly, this newly introduced metric is maximized by any member of the equivalence class of ground truth $\varphi$ as stated in the following theorem. \begin{theorem}[Maximizing UQ-C-index] Suppose $p_{\hat{\Pi}}=\hat{\boldsymbol\pi}\#p_X$ has no atom, where $\hat{\boldsymbol\pi}\#p_X$ is the push-forward of $p_X$ by $\hat{\boldsymbol\pi}$.
 Then, a scoring function $s^*$ is a maximizer of UQ-C-index iff $s^* $ belong to the equivalence class $ \mathcal{E}_{\varphi}$ of ground truth $\varphi$. \end{theorem} See \cref{ap:proof_uq_cindex_optimal_score} for a proof.
 This result shows that maximizing UQ-C-index is focused on checking the alignment between model probabilistic predictions with the predictions of the (optimal) Bayes classifier.

 Similarly as for the previous metric, let us introduce preorder $\prec_{\text{mbc}}$ : let $s$ and $s'$ be two scoring functions for which \eqref{eq:nested_sets_varphi} holds,